mi-kaneyon/rocmcuda-powerloader/README.md

 ## Based on the Ubuntu_loadpower
 - Compliant with CUDA and ROCm

+## uploaded experimental version(New!)
+- After burn-in test mode, show result on the pop-up window.
+- It is under maintain
+- Normal function is not affected.
+- Please rename main.py and replace original file.

 > [!WARNING]
 > This is still proto type version.
 And continously revising the each function
 > You may not execute by your expected.